In this article you will discover how to stop procrastinating in your professional life and in your private life.

 Self-esteem, self-efficacy and motivation for success are negatively correlated with procrastination (Boysan & Kiral 2016, Cerino 2014, Effert & Ferrari 1989, Ellis & Knaus 1977).

-Procrastination is greatest among people who have a more negative view of the past and who are more at risk and less likely to set goals and meet deadlines.
+Procrastination is greatest among people who have a more negative view of the past and expose themselves to risk and less for people who set goals and meet deadlines.

 Procrastination and lifestyle